 What kinds of problems do students seek help with?

-Students seek help for problems including but not limited to: stress, depression, adjustment difficulties, anxiety (including test anxiety), concentration difficulties, grief and loss, relationship problems, domestic violence, sleeping difficulties, family of origin issues, veterans' issues, low self-esteem, sexual assault, academic problems, parenting concerns, substance abuse, or any other concern causing distress or interfering with academic progress.
-Counseling Services also provides couples' counseling.
+Students seek help for problems including but not limited to: stress, anxiety, depression, adjustment difficulties, concentration difficulties, grief and loss, relationship problems, domestic violence, sleeping difficulties, family of origin issues, veterans' issues, low self-esteem, sexual assault, academic problems, parenting concerns, substance abuse, or any other concern causing distress or interfering with academic progress.

 Will everything be kept confidential?

 The personal information that you discuss in counseling is confidential and no record is made on your academic transcript indicating that you have participated in counseling at UW Bothell.
 Information regarding your counseling is not released without your written permission, unless otherwise mandated by Washington State Law.
 Exceptions to confidentiality mandated or permitted by law include:

 We may break confidentially if there is risk of imminent harm to any person (you or another identified person).